Introduction

 Current departmental issues

-The departmental issues to be addressed 2025 to 2026 are as follows:
+The departmental issues to be addressed 2026 to 2027 are as follows:

 - budget pressures with emphasis on fee income monitoring

-- staff support through training, ensuring staff are kept up to date with industry changes Recruitment and retention of suitably qualified/experienced staff members
+- staff support through training, ensuring staff are kept up to date with industry changes, recruitment, and retention of suitably qualified/experienced staff members

 - implement lessons learned from national and local customer satisfaction survey results and customer comments

-- Develop Enterprise software system and fully integrated with Idox software packages to enhance the ebuilding standards process.
+- develop Enterprise software system and fully integrated with Idox software packages to enhance the ebuilding standards process

 Key strategic objectives